-In the reading of family farmers, the Form that makes up the PNAE; that is, "Who is part of the PNAE networks", is related to the 12 Nodes/actors, namely: Family Farmer, School, EMATER, City Hall, Union, Municipality, Nutritionist, Student, CAE, State, director and cook, as highlighted in the reports: "the actors who participate in this PNAE, it is school, it is city hall, is a student" (AF-16); "The state, the school, Emater, the family farmer, and I think there is the food council" (AF-07), "the nutritionist and I think the lunch lady as well" (AF-48) and the "municipality itself" (AF-09).
-Now, with regard to the Union, the family farmers perceived little action on the part of this We/actor in the process of implementing the PNAE, reporting that "like the union, I have almost no contact" (AF-39), the "union is a little weaker" (AF-51), the "union does is take the grade" (AF-32), and "lost some of its strength" (AF-24).
+In the reading of family farmers, the Form that makes up the PNAE; that is, "Who is part of the PNAE networks", is related to the 12 Knots/actors, namely: Family Farmer, School, EMATER, City Hall, Union, Municipality, Nutritionist, Student, CAE, State, director and lunch lady, as highlighted in the reports: "the actors who participate in this PNAE, it is school, it is city hall, is a student" (AF-16); "The state, the school, Emater, the family farmer, and I think there is the food council" (AF-07), "the nutritionist and I think the lunch lady too" (AF-48) and the "municipality itself" (AF-09).
+Now, regarding the Union, family farmers perceived little action on the part of this We/actor in the process of implementing the PNAE, reporting that "like the union, I have almost no contact" (AF-39), the "union is a little weaker" (AF-51), the "union does is get the grade" (AF-32), and "lost some of its strength" (AF-24).